Errors

 3. Log the status, code, request path, workspace or integration name, and job ID if one exists.

-4. Show `error.message` to an operator when a human needs to correct input or credentials.
+4. Show `error.message` to an operator when a person needs to correct input or credentials.

-5. Retry only when the status and code represent a temporary condition.
+5. Retry only when the HTTP status and Mailrith error code indicate a temporary condition.

 6. Use [Idempotency](https://mailrith.com/developers/idempotency.md) before retrying async job creation.